mainwp/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 4.1.5 - 3-18-21 =
+* Fixed: An issue with uploading files with underscore in the file name
+* Fixed: Multiple PHP Warnings
+* Updated: Compatibility with the latest UpdraftPlus plugin version
+* Updated: Compatibility with the latest BackWPup plugin version
+* Updated: Compatibility with the latest WP Rocket plugin version

 = 4.1.4 - 1-21-21 =
 * Updated: Compatibility with the latest WP Staging plugin version